Puffing Billy Railway: Structure

-Scandal
+2018 Ombudsmans report on child safety & sexual abuse

-In 2014, Robert Whitehead, a long-serving volunteer on the railway, was convicted of multiple sexual offences against young boys.
-He died in prison in 2015, while serving a sentence of more than 8 years.
-Whitehead had been convicted and jailed in 1959 of molesting a Boy Scout, but returned to his job on the railways at the request of Murray Porter, a state government minister.
+In 2014, Robert Whitehead, a long-serving volunteer of various positions and roles on the railway most notably the Railways secretary was charged and convicted of dozens of child sexual offences between 1959 and 2015.
+He died while serving out his sentence in prison in 2015.
+Whitehead had been convicted and jailed in 1959 for molesting a boy scout, but he returned to his job at the Victorian Railways.
 He joined the Puffing Billy Railway as a volunteer in 1961 and rose to become Secretary of the Puffing Billy Preservation Society.
 He used his position to meet and molest boys into the 1990s.
 In 2018, the ombudsman's report on the case found that the board of the railway had known about Whitehead's activities and had actively protected him.
-Significant changes have occurred at the railway since the Ombudsman Report that includes implementing the recommendations and supporting an open and transparent complaints and feedback process.
-In 2022 a new Victorian Parliament Act was passed that replaced the Emerald Tourist Railway Board with the Puffing Billy Railway Board.
-The Act modernised the governance of the railway which was noted by the Ombudsman to have failed.
+The Victorian Ombudsman Report has made a number of changes and recommendations all of which have been met by the railway since.
+In 2022 a new Victorian Parliamentary Act was passed that reorganised the Emerald Tourist Railway Board into the Puffing Billy Railway Board.
+The Act modernised the governance of the railway which was noted by the Ombudsman to have failed in regards to the protection from abuse by its high ranking members.